yellowstonegames/SquidLib/README.md

 -   HTML browsing of the API shows these samples
 -   Pop-up javadoc in NetBeans and Eclipse show these samples
 -   Demos of all functionality included
+-   EverythingDemo shows off lots of features and is fully documented; a good place to start

 ###Math Toolkit
 -   Custom extension(s) of Random allows drop-in replacement with added features